-Datchet Village Society has discovered men with Datchet connections who lost their lives in WWI and who are not remembered on the War Roll or Memorial
+Datchet Village Society has discovered soldiers with Datchet connections who lost their lives in WWI and who are not remembered here

 Who to include?

 It was originally intended that the War Roll should list the names of all those whose home was in Datchet when they joined up.
 It was also stipulated that married sons living elsewhere should not be included.

 It can’t have been an easy task to collect the names.
 Some men’s families had left the village, some had never had family here, and some families may have been unhappy with the exclusions.
 It would have been hard to explain to a grieving parent that their son – who had been born and brought up in the village, perhaps spending the first 20 or more years of his life here, with friends and family still here – could not be remembered on the memorial because he had recently married and moved away.

 In the end, the compilation of a definitive War Roll was abandoned.
 The incomplete War Roll records the names of 350 men, including some who weren’t living here when they enlisted, and others who had married and moved away.
 It lists the names of 52 men who died but two of these men are not remembered on the Memorial; Henry Davis and Alexander Brown.
 There are also four men listed on the Memorial who are not on the War Roll.
 One of these is George Slade who had married and left the village but still had family here.
 (The fact his name is listed out of alphabetical order, suggests he was a late addition.)
 The other three are Robert Adam, Ronald Brakspear, and Leonard Groves.
 As part of this DVS WWI research project, Harry Clasper has compiled a revised War Roll which now includes more than 430 names of Datchet men who served during the war.

 How did they decide which men to commemorate on the WWI Memorial?

 Were all the soldiers born here?

 No. Only 14 of the 54 men remembered on the Memorial were born here.

 Were they all living here when they enlisted?